 The Program Administrator maintains a public list of Designees that appears on both the Illinois ABP site and the Illinois Shines site.
 If a Designee confirms with the Program Administrator that it is no longer operating within the Program, the Program Administrator reserves the right to remove the Designee's name from the public list of Designees.
 Changes in business status, such as bankruptcy or suspension, will be noted on the Designees list.
 This will help ensure that prospective customers are able to reference an up-to-date and transparent list of Program participants.
-Designees can opt out of being included on the public list of Designees during their initial application to the Program.
-If a Designee removed from the public list would like to be listed again, it may contact the Program Administrator with that request.
+Designees cannot opt out of being included on the public list of Designees.